 Yes, the City and Metropolitan Water District currently offer several rebates for water saving practices and devices such as turf removal, low flush toilets, low flow shower heads and faucets, high water efficiency clothes washers, smart controllers, sprinkler nozzles and rain barrels.

 For more information on City of La Verne water efficiency rebates currently available please visit Rebate Information page or click “Rebate Information” under “Water Conservation Links” at the top of this page.

 How often should I water my grass/landscaping?

-The current water restrictions allow for a total of 20 minutes per station, per week.
+Watering of grass/landscaping is not currently limited by time, but 20 minutes per station, per week is typically enough for most landscapes.
 Because people have different types of soil and plants in their yard, we recommend visiting the water calculator at www.bewaterwise.com/calculator.html.